Unidata/awips2/docs/cave/bundles-and-procedures.md

 ### **Load Display from Local Disk**

-To load a previously-saved display from a path within the file directory of the workstation, select **File > Load Dislay** and then select the **File** button on the right to browse your local directories.
+To load a previously-saved display from a path within the file directory locally, select **File > Load Display** and then select the **File** button on the right to browse your local directories.

 ![image](../images/load-local-display.gif)